-Our must have ALPHABET BOOKS FOR TODDLERS are here!
-If you are ready to start teaching your little ones the alphabet, here are the best ABC books you can find, as well as some awesome activities to supplement these best books for toddlers!
+Our must-have alphabet books for toddlers are here!
+If you are ready to start teaching your little ones the alphabet, here are the best ABC books out there, as well as some awesome activities to supplement your reading!

 There is something wondrous about watching your kids learn their ABCs.
-First they memorize the song, then they learn the sounds, and then, at long last, they learn to match sounds and letters.
+First, they memorize the song.
+Next, they learn the sounds, and then, at long last, they learn to match sounds to letters.

 Many children memorize the alphabet song around age 2 or 3, with letter recognition coming sometime thereafter.
 Usually, by about five years old (or when they are in kindergarten), children are able to match each letter to its corresponding sound.
 Some children, however, may learn much earlier than that.